A Simple Construction of Recursion Operators for Multidimensional Dispersionless Integrable Systems: Preliminaries

-As e.g.\ in \cite{olverbook, kv}, $x^i$ and $u^\alpha_{i_1\dots i_n}$ are considered here and below as independent quantities and can be viewed as coordinates on an abstract infinite-dimensional space (a jet space).
+Following e.g.\ \cite{olverbook, kv}, $x^i$ and $u^\alpha_{i_1\dots i_n}$ are considered here and below as independent quantities and can be viewed as coordinates on an abstract infinite-dimensional space (a jet space).
 By a {\it local function} we shall mean a function of $\vec x$, $\bi u$ and of a finite number of the derivatives of $\bi{u}$.
 To indicate locality of a function $f$ we shall write it as $f(\vec x,[\boldsymbol{u}])$.
+In what follows all functions are tacitly assumed to be locally meromorphic in all their arguments.